prplanit/apt-cacher-ng-oci/README.md

 ## Installation

-Pull the image from [GitHub Container Registry](https://hub.docker.com/r/prplanit/apt-cacher-ng-oci) or build it yourself:
+Pull the image from the [Docker Hub](https://hub.docker.com/r/prplanit/apt-cacher-ng-oci) or build it yourself:

 ```
 docker pull prplanit/apt-cacher-ng-oci:latest